Who should handle the hosting bill

 - Let your client take care of everything

-But what’s your best option?
-How do you really choose the optimal solution for your workflow?
-Let’s dive into the details and find the clearest solution for you!
+So what’s your best option?
+How do you really choose the optimal billing process?
+Let’s dive into the details and find the best solution for you!

 Handle the payments yourself